Charters Towers

-Geography and climate
+Geography

 The urban area of the town of Charters Towers includes its suburbs: Charters Towers City (the centre of the city); Richmond Hill, Toll, and Columbia to the north, Queenton to the east, Grand Secret and Alabama Hill to the west, and Towers Hill, Mosman Park, and Millchester to the south.

 Charters Towers township is only mildly elevated at 290 m above sea-level, but this has a noticeable effect, with lower humidity and wider temperature variations compared to nearby Townsville.
 Charters Towers obtains its water supply from the nearby Burdekin River.

+Climate

-Charters Towers has a hot semi-arid climate (Köppen climate classification: BSh), with two distinct seasons.
-The short wet season from mid-November to March is hot and moderately rainy, while the long dry season from April to mid-November is warm and dry, with lower humidity.
+Charters Towers experiences a tropical semi-arid climate (Koppen: BSh), with a short wet season from November to March and a long dry season from April to October, with cooler nights and lower humidity.
+The average annual rainfall is 649.9 mm, primarily concentrated in the austral summer.
+Extreme temperatures in Charters Towers have ranged from 44.9 C on 6 January 1994 to 1.1 C on 5 July 1899.

+Record temperatures were combined from the old Post Office weather station (1893–1992) and the current Airport weather station (1992–2024).